Rinthm/phase-0/week-2/wireframe-reflection.md

 I revised my wireframe as I went.
 I like to experiment and put things together as I go and based on what makes the most sense visually.

 **What questions did you ask during this challenge?
 What resources did you find to help you answer them?**
-I wondered about what to put in a footer and found a page via google discussing "the anatomy of a footer".
+I wondered about what to put in a footer and found a page via google discussing "the anatomy of a footer."

 **Which parts of the challenge did you enjoy and which parts did you find tedious?**
 I enjoyed the visual aspect of designing the wireframe.
 I used Balsamiq Mockups 3 and found it to be very intuitive and fun.
 Figuring out all of the specific information that had to go into the wireframe was a bit tedious.